linuxlawson/wordman/README.md

 <br>

 Notes:
-View List will only show 20+ entries in app itself.
+`View List` will show a partial list in UI itself (20+ entries).
-All entries will still be saved/visible in database.
+All entries will still be saved/stored in database.

 There is no encryption on this program so shouldn't be used at work, school,